Chart Color Schemes

 Loganlea lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, the Loganlea statistical area's population is estimated at around 9,658.
-This reflects a growth of 942 people since the 2021 Census, which reported a population of 8,716.
-The increase was inferred from AreaSearch's estimate of resident population at 9,559 in Jun 2024 and an additional 111 validated new addresses since the Census date.
-This results in a density ratio of 1,743 persons per square kilometer, above the national average assessed by AreaSearch.
-Loganlea's growth rate of 10.8% since the 2021 census exceeded both national (9.7%) and state averages, marking it as a growth leader.
-Overseas migration contributed approximately 61.0% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.
+Based on ABS population updates and AreaSearch validation, Loganlea's estimated population is around 9,696 as of Feb 2026.
+This reflects an increase of 980 people since the 2021 Census, which reported a population of 8,716.
+The change was inferred from AreaSearch's resident population estimate of 9,559 following examination of ABS' latest ERP data release (June 2024) and additional validated new addresses since the Census date.
+Loganlea's population density ratio is 1,750 persons per square kilometer, above national averages assessed by AreaSearch.
+The suburb's growth rate of 11.2% since the 2021 Census exceeded both national (9.9%) and state averages, marking it as a growth leader in the region.
+Overseas migration contributed approximately 61.0% to overall population gains during recent periods, with natural growth and interstate migration also positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year, and Queensland State Government's SA2 area projections released in 2023 based on 2021 data for areas not covered by ABS data or years post-2032.
-Due to lack of age category splits in state projections, AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023 using 2022 data.
-Based on aggregated SA2-level projections, the area is expected to grow by 2,203 persons to 2041, reflecting a total increase of 20.9% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied where utilised.
+Population projections indicate above median growth for statistical areas across the nation, with Loganlea expected to grow by 2,205 persons to 2041, reflecting a total increase of 20.3% over the 17 years.

 Frequently Asked Questions - Population